OccultParrot/read-this/README.md

 ![MIT badge](https://img.shields.io/badge/license-MIT-green)

+For a walkthrough on the installation and usage, check out [this video](https://www.youtube.com/watch?v=eSAXUwjTt9c)!

 Read This is a READMEs generator where the user answers some questions and it outputs a professional READMEs

 # Table of Contents